Victor Bianchini: Fencing

+He also has competed in two Maccabiah Games in the 40-year old Division in 2013 at the age of 75 winning Bronze, and in 2021 in at the age of 83 in the 35-year old Division again winning Bronze, all in Sabre, and won Silver in Team Epee.
+Bianchini fenced Epee for a short time and won a Silver and several Bronze medals as well.

+These statistics do not include results from local competitions, where he won approximately 60 additional awards competing almost exclusively against youth, as there were no veteran’s categories in local and regional competitions for many years.

 Military service

-Victor Bianchini served for 31 years in the United States Marine Corps, active and reserve, retiring as a colonel.
+Bianchini served for 31 years in the United States Marine Corps, active and reserve, retiring as a colonel.
 He has remained active in military support groups and veteran affairs.

 Bianchini first enlisted in the United States Marine Corps in 1959 and entered commissioned service in September 1960.
 He served as a tank platoon commander with the 4th Tank Battalion from 1960 to 1961.
 He then served as a force reconnaissance platoon commander with the 4th Force Reconnaissance Company from 1962 to 1964.
 He attended and successfully completed the United States Army Airborne School in 1963.
 Upon completion of his federal judiciary clerkship, he was called to active duty in 1964.
 His active duty included a 13-month tour in the Republic of Vietnam including as a special staff officer to the commanding general, officer in charge (OIC) of the 1st Marine Aircraft Wing Photo Labs, the Wing civil affairs officer, combat correspondent, and combat air crewman, during which time he parachuted with the Army of Republic of Vietnam Forces (ARVN).
 For a brief time in Vietnam, he was trial and defense counsel for courts-martial.
 He was also a trial and defense counsel at Marine Corps Air Station Iwakuni, Japan, Marine Corps Air Station Cherry Point, North Carolina, and Marine Corps Recruit Depot San Diego.